qiuresearch/MetaClust2D/chem_mapping/README.md

 # RNA Properties from Chemical Mapping Data
-Our goal is to predict several RNA features, such as stability and structure, from the chemical mapping data.
+The models we are going to analyze predict several RNA features, such as stability and structure, from the chemical mapping data.

 ## Background
-The best place to start is the Kaggle [OpenVaccine gitub repository](https://github.com/eternagame/KaggleOpenVaccine) where you can learn a lot more about the project.
+The best place to start is the Kaggle [OpenVaccine gitub repository](https://github.com/eternagame/KaggleOpenVaccine) where you can learn a lot more about the data and models.

 This exersise follows the steps provided by EternaBench (https://github.com/eternagame/EternaBench) and the Kaggle OpenVaccine project (https://github.com/eternagame/KaggleOpenVaccine).